 Reporting is a very personal decision, and you should make the decision that's right for you.
 While we encourage you to report, if you decide not to, for whatever reason, that's perfectly understandable and there's no reason to feel bad about your decision.
 However (and we can't stress this enough!) you still should follow-up with a counselor and get help for yourself; you've been through a serious trauma.

-If the university becomes aware of a situation that may be considered a violation of our Title IX Policy and alleged victim has not come forward, the university will initiate a process with that person.
-If the situation involves an alleged incident of sexual assault, domestic violence, dating violence, or stalking, Campus Safety will be notified to being an initial investigation.
+If the university becomes aware of a situation that may be considered a violation of our Sexual Misconduct Policy and the alleged victim has not come forward, the university will initiate a process with that person.
+If the situation involves an alleged incident of sexual assault, domestic violence, dating violence, or stalking, Campus Safety and/or the Title IX Coordinator will be notified to begin an initial investigation.

 If an individual requests that the university not investigate or seek action against the alleged perpetrator, the university will need to determine whether or not it can honor such a request while still providing a safe and nondiscriminatory environment for all individuals, including the individual who reported the incident.
 The university will consider factors in weighing an individual’s request not to investigate or seek action: